tigerfarm/work/book/SipPhone/README.md

 <img src="sip04.jpg" width="400"/>

-To receive calls, you will need a method to dial the SIP address of your X-Lite app.
+##### To receive calls,

+You will need a method to dial the SIP address of your X-Lite app.

 Following is a TwiML Bin to do just that.
-Create TwiML to redirect incoming calls to a SIP end point user (SIP address such as myuser).
++ Create TwiML to redirect incoming calls to a SIP end point user (SIP address such as myuser).
-From the Twilio Console, go to the TwiML Bin web page: https://www.twilio.com/console/dev-tools/twiml-bins Click the create icon (red circle with a white plus sign in the middle).
++ From the Twilio Console, go to the TwiML Bin web page: https://www.twilio.com/console/dev-tools/twiml-bins
++ Click the create icon (red circle with a white plus sign in the middle).
-In the TwiML Bin Configuration form, enter:
++ In the TwiML Bin Configuration form, enter the following(sample in the screen print).
-Click Create.
++ Click Create.

 <img src="sip05.jpg" width="400"/>